Upcoming Exhibits

 "SMITHSONIAN: At the Vanguard Coming 2028"

-At the Meek-Eaton Black Archives Research Center and Museum celebrates the enduring generosity and cultural vision of Drs.
+At the Meek-Eaton Black Archives Research Center and Museum we celebrate the enduring generosity and cultural vision of Drs.
 Bernard and Shirley Kinsey, distinguished Florida A&M University alumni and nationally recognized stewards of African American history.

 This exhibition is grounded in the remarkable collection of artifacts, documents, and cultural materials that the Kinsey family generously donated to Meek-Eaton many years ago.
 These early gifts formed one of the most significant foundations of the Archives’ holdings, reflecting the Kinseys’ long-standing commitment to ensuring that African American history is preserved, studied, and shared within the communities it represents.